USACE/cwms-data-api/CONTRIBUTING.md

 1. Use the JOOQ wrapper.
 Generally the wrapper provides sufficiently reasonable query generation.
    However, _DO NOT_ be afraid to say, "that looks terrible", and tweak it until it generates something better.
    a.
-If the query you're making has nested queries name the queries.
+If the query you're making has nested queries, name the queries.
 Example
     `sql
        select a.* from (select col1,col2 from a_table) a;
        `